diedummydie/ButtonSwap3DSx/README.md

 Launch the app, then press the Home button to get back to the normal 3DS menu and start a game.

+---

 ### About Mode3 Build

-ButtonSwap-Mode3 is a special build of ButtonSwap for running it with extended memory games on old3DS.
+ButtonSwap-Mode3 is a special build for running ButtonSwap with extended memory games on old3DS.
 There is no need to install ButtonSwap-Mode3 on new3DS since the main edition works just fine.

 ### How to customize